SixArm/sixarm-macos-setup/notes/asdf.md

 # ASDF

-We like using ASDF version manager.
+We like using theASDF version manager.

 Install: